Travel

 Three Days in Venice

-Yim and I had been talking about visiting Italy for years and we each had different areas we wanted to see.
+When planning our Italy trip, we each had different areas we wanted to see.
 Yim really wanted to see Venice so we decided three days might be fun – and it was.

 It’s a ridiculous city and I’m not saying that in a bad way, although I am certainly happy we don’t live there.